koen18138/NLP_emotion_detection/nlp_cia/task 9/error_analysis_fine_tuned_pretrained_transformer_model.md

 |   2   |    0.459200   |     0.896016    | 0.753359 | 0.748641 | 0.771063  | 0.753359 |
 |   3   |    0.371500   |     0.939642    | 0.764875 | 0.756729 | 0.773386  | 0.764875 |

+---

+### Conclusion and Prioritized Interventions

+The current model provides a foundation for analyzing majority emotional states but is not able to be used for providing the insights into subtle and minority emotions required by the Content Intelligence Agency.
+The weaknesses are caused by class imbalance, data quality issues, and model overfitting.
+Addressing these issues will contribute to delivering a high-quality and reliable emotion classification model.

+The highest-impact, low-effort interventions are prioritized to maximize return for the client:

+1.  **Priority 1: Class Rebalancing & Label Quality (High Gain, Low Effort):** Implement **class-weighted loss** or **oversampling** for minority classes (Fear, Sadness, Surprise) to mitigate the bias toward Neutral.
+In addition to checking and correct label issues and translation errors (like "one"/"een") to clean the data.
+2.  **Priority 2: Model Calibration and Augmentation (Medium Effort):** Employ **threshold tuning** per class to specifically boost the recall of underrepresented classes (e.g., Fear, Surprise).
+Additionally, apply **data augmentation** (e.g., back-translation) to create more training examples for these crucial, sparse emotional categories.

+By focusing on class balance and data integrity first, we can transform the model from one that achieves high overall accuracy by correctly classifying Neutral, into one that provides reliable emotional classification across all classes, which would meet the requirements of the Content Intelligence Agency.

+# Appendix

 ### Wordcloud misclassified
 ![Confusion Matrix fine-tuned pretrained roberta-base-go_emotions model](images/fine-tuned%20preds%20stopword%20misclassified.png)
 ### Wordcloud correctly classified
 ![Confusion Matrix fine-tuned pretrained roberta-base-go_emotions model](images/fine-tuned%20preds%20stopword.png)
 ### F1 Score and support
 ![Confusion Matrix fine-tuned pretrained roberta-base-go_emotions model](images/fine-tuned%20f1%20per%20class%20with%20support.png)